Dandesaint/Dandesaint/README.md

 - 👋 Hi, I’m @Dandesaint
 - 🌱 I’m currently learning ...
-HTML & CSS and JavaScript and working on the 100 days of code challenege.
+Python!
 - 💞️ I’m looking to collaborate on ...
 Not sure yet!

 <!---
 Dandesaint/Dandesaint is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.